buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ???
 ```

-Creating a post adds a new item to a channel's node.
+Creating a post adds a new item to a channel-node..

 ???The server will timestamp the message/the client's timestamp will be respected?'